auth0-developer-hub/auth0-b2b-saas-starter/README.md

 1. Node.js v20 or later is required to run the bootstrapping process.
 We recommend using [`nvm`](https://github.com/nvm-sh/nvm) to manage node versions in your development environment.
 Click these links to [learn how to install nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script) or [how to use nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#usage) to make sure you're using Node 20+ in your development environment.
 2. You must have [`npm`](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) or a comparable package manager installed in your development environment.
 These instructions assume that you're using `npm`, which is automatically included as part of the Node.js installation from prerequisite 1.
+3. Create a new Auth0 tenant. **This is important!** Using a new Auth0 tenant for this sample application ensures you don't encounter any conflicts due to existing configuration in an existing tenant.

-3. Create a new Auth0 tenant.
-This tenant will be configured automatically by our bootstrapping command during the installation process.
+   The tenant you create will be configured automatically by our bootstrapping command during the installation process.
 You can sign up for a free Auth0 account at [https://auth0.com/signup](https://auth0.com/signup?utm_source=github&utm_medium=thirdpartyutm_campaign=saastart).
 See [Create Tenants](https://auth0.com/docs/get-started/auth0-overview/create-tenants) in the Auth0 docs if you need help.

-> [!IMPORTANT]
-> Creating a new tenant before you continue is **highly recommended** so that you don't accidentally change the configuration in any existing Auth0 projects you might have.
+   Once you've created a tenant, nothing else needs to be done inside Auth0 - you can return to this README.md and begin completing the steps below.

 ### Step One: Clone and install dependencies

 1. Clone this repo to your development environment.
-Navigate to a directory where you want to work in a terminal program, and run the following command:
+To do this, navigate to a directory where you want to work in a terminal program, and run the following command:

    ```shell
    git clone https://github.com/auth0-developer-hub/auth0-b2b-saas-starter.git